 In the past nine months the Vanarama National League has been to all four corners of this country on nearly every night of the week and witnessed some truly fantastic moments.
 Promotion battles, relegation battles, play-off battles and of course FA Cup triumphs and tribulations.
 Below is a quick and brief review of how the season went for some of the clubs involved along the way.

 We start with Tranmere Rovers, the club that was in the football league for 94 years before being relegated to this league in 2015.
 They didn’t let it get to them though and only narrowly missed out in the play-offs last season and continued that into the start of this campaign.
+Having signed a new sponsorship deal with one of the leading online bookmakers, their finances looked in better shape than they have for some time, and this started to reflect in their on field performances.
 They were the early pace setters and had a 100% five match winning run until a draw against Southport at the end of August.

 They were closely being followed by Dagenham & Redbridge, Forest Green, Lincoln, Gateshead and Dover in the chasing pack.
 Tranmere then stopped scoring and problems mounted for Gary Brabin, with no wins in four he was surprisingly sacked with Micky Mellon taking over.